KxSystems/docs/docs/basics/syscmds.md

     Since V3.1 2013.08.19 random-number generation (rng) is thread-local.
     `\S 1234` sets the seed for the rng for the main thread only.
-    The rng in a slave thread is assigned a seed based on the slave thread number.
+    The rng in a secondary thread is assigned a seed based on the secondary thread number.

     In multithreaded input mode, the seed is based on the socket descriptor.
-    Instances started on ports 20000 through 20099 (slave procs, used with e.g. `q -s -4` have the main thread’s default seed based on the port number.
+    Instances started on ports 20000 through 20099 (secondary threads, used with e.g. `q -s -4` have the main thread’s default seed based on the port number.

 ## `\t` (timer)